 Virtual Trading Tips & Advice for the Virtual Trader

-Yes, it's Really Possible to Achieve Success at Online Virtual Stock Market, Options, Forex Markets, Mutual Funds or Trading Commodities Futures markets from your home computer, trading in real-time, making money trading for a living from the comfort of your home or office...
+Yes, it's Really Possible to Achieve Success Virtual Stocks, Options, Forex Markets, Mutual Funds or Trading Commodities Futures markets from your home computer, trading in real-time or overnight trades, making money trading for a living, trading from the comfort of your home or office.

-At times, you will come across a price bar that makes both a higher high and lower low.
-This is called an Outside Bar.
-Here, two swings are forming in short order.
+Sometimes you will come across a price bar making both a higher high and lower low.
+This is called an Outside Trading Bar.
+There, two swings are forming in short order.
 Usually, the swing has occurred first during the forming of the bar before the outside bar.
 But this will not be obvious looking at the price chart because the bar before the outside bar will not have a lower low or higher high than the outside bar itself.
 The trick here is to note the intra day pattern to determine whether the outside bar formed its bottom or top first.

 For example, say price bars have been making a series of lower highs and lower lows.
 We then get a price bar making both a higher high and lower low.
 Do we draw our line to the lower low first, then up to the new higher high?
 Or do we draw our line from the low of the price bar before the outside bar to the high of the outside bar, and then back down to the low?
 It all depends on which way price actually went from the close of the previous price bar, does it not?